 Project Name Proposed Modular Diesel Power Plant Ancillary Project

 Project Location Leyte Industrial Development Estate, Barangay Libertad, Isabel,

-1 Leyte
+110,001 2004 Leyte Industrial Development Estate, Barangay Libertau, Isabel, Leyte

 Project Type Modular Diesel Power Plant

 Project Area 1.934 hectares

-Project Capacity 40MW regulating reserve with an initial dispatch of 20MW at the start of the interval hour or based on system requirement and/or NGCP's dispatch instruction.
+40MW regulating reserve with an initial dispatch of 20MW at the start of the interval hour or based on system requirement and/or NGCP's dispatch instruction.
 Such output will then change if there will be fluctuations of system frequency in the Visayas Grid.
-30MW contingency reserve with an initial dispatch of 1.5MW at the start of he interval hour or based on system requirement.
+30MW contingency reserve with an initial dispatch of 1.5MW at

-1 Toject Gapacity the start of he interval hour or based on system requirement and/or NGCP's dispatch instruction.
+Project Capacity the start of he interval hour or based on system requirement and/or NGCP's dispatch instruction.
 Such output will then change if there will be an outage of a large generator or a loss of transmission line in the system.

-In summary, 70MW plant capacity is available to the grid in cases of emergencies.
+In summary, 70MW plant capacity is available to the grid in

+cases of emergencies.

 Project Technology High Speed Diesel Engines that use Automotive Fuel Oil

 Project Components Modular Diesel Generator

 Air Intake System

-Exhaust Gas System Fuel Supply System
+Exhaust Gas System

+Fuel Supply System

 Lubrication System

-Cooling System

-Service Water System
+Cooling System Service Water System

 Instrumentation and Control System

 Substation

 Administration Building and other Site Facilities

 Fire Protection System

 Smoke Stack

 Oily Wastewater Treatment System

-Project/Investment Cost PhP1,750,000,000.
+Project/Investment Cost PhP 1,750,000,000.

 Profile of the Proponent

 Name of Proponent Isabel Ancillary Services Co.
-Ltd.
+Ltd. (IASCL)

+IASCL is a subsidiary of Marubeni Corporation (Marubeni), which currently owns over sixty (60) power generating assets in over 24 countries.
+IASCL is a special purpose company of Marubeni for its proposed Modular Diesel Power Plant Ancillary Project which feasibility and other studies were undertaken through its existing subsidiary company, Axia Power Holdings Philippines Corporation (Axia).
+Axia is one of the holding companies for Marubeni's power assets/investments in the Philippines which handles projects on its pre-development stage.

+IASCL was granted registration papers by the SEC in May 17, 2018 and is registered as a limited partnership in Taguig City, Metro Manila

 Proponent's Address Lot 2-A-1-B and Lot 2-A-1-D, Leyte Industrial Development Estate, Libertad, Isabel, Leyte

 Authorized Signatory/ Gen Takahashi

 Representative Vice President

 Contact Details Landline No.: (632) 552 8009

 Mobile No.: +63 9285511072

 Fax No.: (632) 553 5716

-Doofile of the Doors E-mail: gen.takahashi@teamenergy.ph
+E-mail: gen.takahashi@teamenergy.ph

-Profile of the Preparer CEOCHERE Technologies Inc
+Profile of the Preparer

-EIA Preparer Consultant's Address GEOSPHERE Technologies, Inc.
+EIA Preparer GEOSPHERE Technologies, Inc.

-Consultant's Address 19D Eisenhower Tower, Eisenhower St., Greenhills, San Juan City, Metro Manila
+Consultant's Address 19D Eisenhower Tower, Eisenhower St., Greenhills, San Juan

+City, Metro Manila

 Contact Person Engr.
 Ledicia T. dela Cruz

 Managing Director

 Contact Details Landline: (+632) 724-5665; 724-5667

 Fax Number: (+632) 723-4250

 Email Address: gti0722@geospheretech.com